ndbhamvani/ndbhamvani.github.io/_posts/2025-02-13-swapping-out-mongodb-for-ferretdb.md

 <br />

 ### Unleash the Ferret!
-Firstly, FerretDB on its own is not going to store anything because it's essentially a proxy for the MongoDB API; a proper database is still needed and for this the FerretDB team have focused on Postgres with its huge community of users and unstructured data storage.
+Firstly, FerretDB on its own is not going to store anything because it's essentially a proxy for the MongoDB API; a proper database is still needed and for this the FerretDB team have focused on Postgres with its huge community of users and possibility of unstructured data storage despite its relational nature.
 Unlike MongoDB, however, Postgres stores unstructured data in JSONB format, while MongoDB uses BSON; both are binary and therefore provide efficiency and indexing, but still different.
 Microsoft's DocumentDB extension for Postgres provides the missing piece, enabling storage in the BSON format and enabling a smooth pathway between the MongoDB API and the ultimate storage destination, Postgres (see below).

 <figure>
     <img src="/images/ferret-db-postgres-documentdb.png" alt="How FerretDb works">